BTNeandertha1/BTDiablo/README.md

 - More Challenging
 - Built in Loot Filter
 - Item Stacking!
-- 3 Additional Shared Stash Tabs
 - Negative 30 all resist (Only effects the Player)
 - Negative 199 Magic Find (Level 90 Characters Start to Counter this effect)
 - Start with nothing except Horadric Cube
 - Horadric Cube is now 6x6
 - Charm Inventory
 - More Uber Key Bosses
-- Insanity (was Hell) Difficulty is All Area Level 85 with 25% increased density!
+- Insanity (was Hell) Difficulty is All Area Level 85 with 25% increased density except Blood Moor.
 - Additional Merc Gear
 - Gold has a huge demand
 - Crafting is very good